Xqhare/talos/README.md

 Items marked in *italic* are priority items.\
 Items marked in ~~strikethrough~~ are probably not happening, but might.

+- [ ] Bug fixes / improvements
+    - [ ] Cursor of TextBoxes is not always correct (for a large box, the cursor will be at the bottom left corner, no matter the text layout)
+    - [ ] Some way for `printf` debugging
+        - Lightweight logger basically, to write the output to disk, instead of relying on stdout
 - [ ] ~~Windows support - If I ever feel the desire to work with the windows kernel again~~
 - [ ] ~~Add 16 Code pages for double wide characters (with 16 already reserved for default single width == 32 Code pages out of 256 reserved => 224 free)~~
     - ~~With support for rendering them~~